Sharon Cheng, et al. v. Toyota Motor Corporation, et al. Frequently Asked Questions

 Please do not contact the Court.
 All questions should be directed to the Settlement Notice Administrator at 1-833-512-2318 or through the Contact Us section of this website.

-The Settlement offers several benefits, depending on the vehicle, including a Customer Support Program which will provide prospective coverage of 15 years, measured from the date of original sale, for any repairs to correct defects in the fuel pumps (see Question 10 below), or an Extended New Parts Warranty of 15 years, measured from July 15, 2021, or 150,000 total odometer miles, whichever comes first (see Question 11 below).
-The Settlement also offers a complimentary Loaner/Towing Program for vehicles undergoing repairs; reimbursement of certain out-of-pocket expenses; a reconsideration procedure; and settlement oversight by a Settlement Special Master.
+The Settlement offers several benefits, depending on the vehicle, including a Customer Support Program which will provide prospective coverage of 15 years, measured from the date of original sale, for any repairs to correct defects in the fuel pumps (see Question 9 below), or an Extended New Parts Warranty of 15 years, measured from July 15, 2021, or 150,000 total odometer miles, whichever comes first (see Question 10 below).
+The Settlement also offers a complimentary Loaner/Towing Program for vehicles undergoing repairs; a reconsideration procedure; and settlement oversight by a Settlement Special Master.
 Some of these benefits require action by Class Members by certain deadlines.

-Please note that you may have to take action within certain deadlines to receive certain benefits, such as completing and submitting a claim form for reimbursement of eligible out-of-pocket expenses (see Question 9 below).
+Please note that you may have to take action within certain deadlines to receive certain benefits, such as seeking repairs under the Customer Support Program or the Extended New Parts Warranty.
 If you do nothing, you may not receive certain benefits from the Settlement, and, as a Class Member, you will not be able to sue Toyota and Denso about the issues in the lawsuit.

 To determine whether your vehicle is an Additional Vehicle, a Subject Vehicle, or an SSC vehicle, including the specific definitions for each of those terms, please see Appendix A, B, and C, respectively, at the end of the Long Form Notice or by clicking on these exhibits (Additional Vehicles, Subject Vehicles, and SSC Vehicles) or by going to the Am I a Class Member Section of this website.

-If the settlement is finally approved, for Class Members who still own or lease their Additional Vehicles, the Customer Support Program will be implemented.
+For Class Members who still own or lease their Additional Vehicles, the Customer Support Program has been implemented.

-Toyota will offer the Customer Support Program (“CSP”) to all Class Members who, as of January 23, 2023, own or lease Additional Vehicles.
+Toyota is offering the Customer Support Program (“CSP”) to all Class Members who, as of January 23, 2023, own or lease Additional Vehicles.
 A Class Member’s rights under the CSP are transferred with the Additional Vehicle.
 Salvaged Vehicles, inoperable vehicles, and vehicles with titles marked flood-damaged are not eligible for this benefit.
-The CSP will provide prospective coverage for repairs (including parts and labor) needed to correct defects, if any, in materials or workmanship in the Fuel Pumps for the Additional Vehicles.
-The implementation of the CSP will begin no later than February 22, 2023.
+The CSP provides prospective coverage for repairs (including parts and labor) needed to correct defects, if any, in materials or workmanship in the Fuel Pumps for the Additional Vehicles.
+The implementation of the CSP began on February 9, 2023.
 Coverage under the CSP for the original parts will continue for 15 years, measured from the Date of First Use, which is the date the vehicle was originally sold or leased from the Toyota Dealer.

 Additional Vehicles: Loaner/Towing Program - Without cost to and upon request from Class Members who own or lease Additional Vehicles whose fuel pumps are being replaced pursuant to the CSP, Class Members shall be provided with the same loaner or rental vehicles and/or towing options provided to the owners or lessees of the Subject Vehicles under the Recall(s).
 In appropriate circumstances, where the Class Member has a demonstrated need for a Loaner Vehicle similar to the Additional Vehicle different than what is available under the Recall(s), Toyota, through its dealers, shall use good faith efforts to satisfy the request.